Photon pair production in gluon fusion: Top quark effects at NLO with threshold matching: Results

 \subsection{Fixed-order calculation}

-We have validated the massless NLO cross section by comparison to MCFM version 9.0~\cite{Campbell:2019dru} and find agreement within the numerical uncertainties for all scale choices.
-We also compared against the results shown in~\cite{Maltoni:2018zvp} and find agreement for the central scale choice, however we find a smaller scale uncertainty band.
+We have validated the massless NLO cross section by comparison to MCFM version 9.0~\cite{Campbell:2019dru,Campbell:2011bn} and find agreement within the numerical uncertainties for all scale choices.
+We also compared against the results shown in~\cite{Maltoni:2018zvp} and found agreement for the central scale choice, however we found a smaller scale uncertainty band than in the originally published version of Ref.~\cite{Maltoni:2018zvp}.
+The authors of Ref.~\cite{Maltoni:2018zvp} meanwhile have sent us an updated version of their figures, where we find agreement.

 We remark that the helicity amplitudes can also be computed via first performing the Lorentz tensor decomposition, using the form factor projectors given in Ref.~\cite{Binoth:2002xg}, and then evaluating contractions between the corresponding Lorentz structures and external polarisation vectors in 4 dimensions using the spinor-helicity representations.
 This amounts to obtaining helicity amplitudes defined in the t'Hooft-Veltman scheme~\cite{tHooft:1972tcz}.
 We confirm numerically that the same finite remainders are obtained for all helicity configurations at a few chosen test points (while the unsubtracted helicity amplitudes do differ starting from the subleading power in $\epsilon$).